 Antibiotics treat bacterial pneumonia.
-Your doctor might do tests to find the type of bacteria that's causing your infection so you can get the right one.
+Your doctor might do tests to find the type of bacteria that are causing your infection so you can get the right one.
 This would more likely happen with hospital-acquired pneumonia.

 If you have community-acquired pneumonia, antibiotics that you take by mouth are usually enough to treat the infection.
 If your symptoms are severe, you may need to go to the hospital and get treated with:

 - Antibiotics and fluids that your doctor puts in your veins though an IV

 Walking pneumonia is a less severe form of bacterial pneumonia.
 Sometimes, doctors call it "atypical" pneumonia.

 Symptoms can be so mild that you don't know you have it.
 You may feel well enough that you're able to go about your regular activities, which is where the "walking" in the name comes from.

 Walking pneumonia can feel like a bad cold, with symptoms like:

 Antibiotics treat the infection.
 You're likely to start to feel better in 3 to 5 days, but the cough can last a few weeks.

 The symptoms of viral pneumonia are similar to the flu, including: